Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 - Deck integrity: soft spots, delamination, fastener pull-through, and prior patch areas.

-- Underlayment & leak barriers: coverage at eaves, valleys, and penetrations; dry-in condition.
+- Underlayment and leak barriers: coverage at eaves, valleys, and penetrations, plus the current dry-in condition.

-- Perimeter edges & flashings: drip edge fit, starter alignment, step/chimney/saddle flashings.
+- Perimeter edges and flashings: drip edge fit, starter alignment, step and chimney flashings, and wall transitions.

-- Ventilation balance: soffit intake versus ridge exhaust, baffles at blocked bays, attic heat/moisture signs.
+- Ventilation balance: soffit intake versus ridge exhaust, blocked bays, and signs of attic heat or moisture.

-- Drainage paths: valleys, gutters, kick-out locations, and downspout clearances away from the slab and landscaping.
+- Drainage paths: valleys, gutter flow, kick-out locations, and downspout clearances away from the slab and landscaping.

 When a free inspection makes sense